eag1ex/payload-resolution-manager/readme.md

 * License: `CC BY`

 #### Description
-* Easy to use Micro Service for async data handling with Node.js
+* Easy to use full featured *Data Management Service* for async handling with Node.js
 * Good for:
     - Sorting DATA at different states
     - Referencing and assesing jobs status
     - Validating results
+    - returning async/ defered data
+    - munipulating independant jobs

-* Perhaps you manage many data sources and want to make sure they are in-sync and correct order
+* Perhaps you manage many data sources and want to make sure they are in-sync
-* Individual jobs can be worked on independently (out-of-order), and will be tracked by resolution index (`_ri`), and job id (`_uid`)
+* Individual jobs can be worked on independently, and will be tracked by resolution index (`_ri`), and job (`_uid`)
 * You can setup timely job batches for any number of jobs to be called when done.
-    - `For example` You issued 20 job requests, each 5 data sets [x5].
-Since all requests are issued at different times, each will be out-of-order, `PRM` will track then with resolution index, and collect data by `_uid` in the end.
+    - `For example` You issued 20 job requests with each 5 data sets [x5].
+Since all requests are issued at different times, they will be out-of-order, `PRM` will track them with resolution index, and collect data by `_uid` in the end.

+* You can Provide async/defered data, and chain the calls, it will wait...
+Then continue after data becomes available, this is possible with the help of `XPromise/XPipe` (from another tool) available at : `https://bitbucket.org/eag1ex/xpromise` - take a look for more details.

 ##### Stack
  - Lodash, ES6, javascript, node.js